WELCOME TO NOF JUDGE ACADEMY

 -

 Yes, you can judge if you are not certified.
-When distributing rounds, however, NOF will prioritize certified judges.
+When distributing ballots, however, NOF will prioritize certified judges.

 -